 A lighter-duty suspension can be an issue for towing; in the short term, a lighter suspension might not have any issues towing.
-However, over time the suspension components could start to wear out from the extra stress of towing heavy loads.
+However, the suspension components could wear out over time from the extra stress of towing heavy loads.

 Some 4Runner owners have reported issues with rear shocks and coils wearing out prematurely when towing.
-This is likely due in part to the fact that the 4Runners are built more for comfort and not set up to be a dedicated tow vehicle.
+This is likely partly because the 4Runners are built more for comfort and not set up to be a dedicated tow vehicle.

-The lighter-duty suspension components can also allow the rear end of the vehicle to sag and create issues while traveling down the road.
+The lighter-duty suspension components can also allow the vehicle’s rear end to sag and create issues while traveling down the road.